NetheriteDeveloper/Mercury.js/README.md

 If you would like to suggest any features join the JServices discord or make an issue on the github repo!

 enjoy!
+(P.S: If you wanna deploy it to repl change it to html)